cactulus/ezo/README.md

 -c (compile only)

 ## Todo
-Next, Break statements \
+Memory Management \
-Fix for loop \
+Better error reporting system \
-Fix global constants
+Floating numbers

 ## Examples
 Examples can be found in /examples